ngoviet/camera-card-ha/docs/troubleshooting.md

 ## Highlighted Issues

-### Duplicate versions / Duplicate element registrations / `Custom element not found: advanced-camera-card`
+### Duplicate versions / Duplicate element registrations / `Custom element not found: camera-card-ha`

 If your card appears to not load anymore (but was working previously), you're seeing the version of the card changing between reloads, or seeing log entries